operand/agency/README.md

 holdover of chat-oriented applications.
 For agents, it is my opinion that we should model the world more generally for them to interact with and reason about.
 In `agency`, all things are equally called "agents" and there are no special roles.
-This introduces some work in integrating with other API styles.
+This introduces some work in integrating with role based approaches.
 See the implementation of [`OpenAIFunctionAgent`](./agency/agents/openai_function_agent.py) for an example.

 * There is not much by way of storage support.
 That is mostly left up to you and I'd suggest looking at the many technologies that focus on that.
-The `Agent` class implements an array backed `._message_log()` method which you can make use of or overwrite to back it with longer term storage.
-More support for storage may be considered in the future if it becomes clear how it could best be done.
+The `Agent` class implements a`._message_log` array which you can make use of or overwrite to back it with longer term storage.
+More direct support for storage APIs may be considered in the future.

 # Contributing